Wisdom Teeth Extraction

-To remove the wisdom teeth, your dentist will make a cut or incision through the gum tissue over the tooth.
+The way wisdom teeth are removed depends on things like the position of the teeth and if they're impacted.
+Generally, to remove the wisdom teeth, your dentist will make a cut or incision through the gum tissue over the tooth.
 They will gently detach the connective tissue between the tooth and the bone.
 The tooth is then removed and the opening in the gum is stitched closed.
 Sometimes, some of the bone surrounding the tooth must be removed.
 The tooth may need to be cut into sections to allow removal.

 Your mouth will be numb during the procedure, so you don't feel pain.
 You may be awake during the procedure.
 In some cases, you may get sedation or general anesthesia.
 This makes you feel like you're sleeping.
 You will need an adult to drive you home afterwards.